tyShinkle/batch-script-tutorial/README.md

 - Open up Notepad.exe
 - Type `echo hello world`
-- Save as hell.bat
+- Save as hello.bat
-- Navigate to hello.bat and type hello.bat into cmd>
+- Navigate to the directory you saved hello.bat in and type hello.bat then press enter.

 # Comments